 \subsection{Moduli space of representations}

-Given any $k$-linear category $A$, we wish to study the moduli space of representations of $A$.
-In the introduction, we have already seen how to proceed in a concrete example \eqref{A_V_ex1}.
-As we recall, one first chooses a dimension vector $\vec{n}$ and construct the corresponding space \eqref{A_V_ex2} of representations.
-This same procedure in fact generalizes to any presentation $A = k\langle Q \rangle /I$, so that the space of representation $\Rep(A , \vec{n})$ is an affine scheme whose ring of function is naturally identified with the commutative algebra $A_{\vec{n}}$ obtained by formally inserting the subscript $(-)_{ij}$ on every generator and relation of $A$.
+We will study the moduli space of representations of a small $k$-category $A$.
+In the above, we have already seen how to proceed in a concrete example \eqref{A_V_ex1}, where we formally inserting the subscript $(-)_{ij}$ on every generator and relation of $A$, as in \eqref{A_V_ex2}.